The Bankrate promise

-When I flew to Phoenix with a friend a couple of years ago, I used my Ink Preferred card to book the car we shared.
-Rental car insurance provided by the Chase Sapphire Preferred and Ink Preferred covers not only the primary cardholder but any additional driver listed on the rental agreement.
+When I flew to Phoenix with a friend a couple of years ago, I used my Ink Business Preferred® Credit Card to book the car we shared.
+Both the Ink Preferred and the Chase Sapphire Preferred offer an auto rental collision damage waiver, which covers both the primary cardholder and any additional drivers permitted by the rental agreement.

 Of all the cards we used in Greece, the Chase Sapphire Preferred offered the best rental car insurance.
-We rented cars in Greece with two different Sapphire Preferred cards, which meant we were covered by a collision damage waiver (saving us up to $30 per day, which is what rental companies charge for that), primary insurance up to $75,000 and roadside assistance for up to $50 per event (for up to four events per year).
-Friend No. 2’s Amex Gold benefits would have provided only secondary rental insurance up to $75,000 and no roadside assistance.
+We rented cars in Greece with two different Sapphire Preferred cards, which meant we were covered by its auto rental collision damage waiver (saving us up to $30 per day, which is what rental companies typically charge for that).
+This insurance provides primary coverage up to the actual cash value of the car for theft and collision damage for most rental cars in the U.S. and abroad.
+Plus, the card provides roadside dispatch (fees may apply).
+In comparison, friend No. 2’s Amex Gold benefits would have only provided secondary car rental insurance and the card doesn’t come with roadside assistance.

 Grim reality: If my friends and I had rented motorbikes on the islands, none of our cards would have covered the damage to the bikes if we had wiped out.
-Two of us could have received $2,500 for emergency medical expenses (with $50 deductible) via our Sapphire Preferred cards, but one would have been out of luck with her Amex Gold, which offers no emergency medical coverage.
+Two of us could have received travel and emergency assistance services from our Sapphire Preferred cards, but our other friend would have been out of luck with her Amex Gold card, which offers no emergency medical assistance.
 Fortunately, we didn’t have to put that to the test.

-When I was on AA.com booking my own flight, I noticed the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® was offering a 75,000-mile signup bonus (now 50,000), after $3,500 in purchases within the first three months of account opening.
+When I was booking my own flight on American Airlines’ website, I noticed the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®* was offering a higher welcome bonus than usual.
+(Currently, the card offers 50,000 miles after spending $2,500 within the first three months of account opening.)
 I didn’t qualify because I canceled an AAdvantage card less than four years ago, but I mentioned this deal to the friends I was traveling with.
 One applied the next day.

-Her new card and its bonus points didn’t arrive in time to cover the flight to Greece, but the 75,000 miles she pocketed means we now have enough AA miles for both of us to score another free, overseas round-trip fare, should the opportunity arise.
+My friend’s new card and its welcome bonus didn’t arrive in time to cover the flight to Greece, but the bonus miles she pocketed means we now have enough AAdvantage miles for both of us to score another free, overseas round-trip fare, should the opportunity arise.
 I, for one, am always up for another international travel adventure with friends.